-The heritage Town: Carcar City is a town with a merry decorated Bahay-Na-Bato.
+The Heritage Town: Carcar City is a town with a merry decorated Bahay-Na-Bato.
 Same with Vigan.
-It is considered as on of the best-preserved heritage towns in the country.
+It is considered as one of the best-preserved heritage towns in the country.

 Traditional Bahay-Na-Bato in her fanciest dress lined the streets of Carcar’s heritage village.
 One of the ornately decorated houses occupy a block along the main road is the Silva House.

 Since it is around 6:00 PM already, so I didn’t get the chance to go inside and see those well-preserved American and Spanish collections.
 So I decided to go back to the hotel and took my dinner.

 I woke up early on the next day for the next destination of my 1000 PHP 2 days budget travel.
 My itinerary is to go to Samboan and see the chasing waterfalls.
 But I am sure that my 1000 PHP is not enough, so I ended up visiting Boljoon, Cebu.